-Although members of the Primula genus are hardy or half hardy perennials they are frequently grown as annual in the garden.
+Although members of the Primula plant genus are hardy or half hardy perennials, they are frequently grown as annuals in the garden.

-They are a large genus and therefore have a large range in height of between 7 and 90 cm; most garden grown Primula are below 30 cm.
+They are a large genus, and therefore have a large range in height of between 7 and 90 cm (2 to 36 inches).
+Most garden grown Primula plants are below 30 cm (12 inches).

-The time of years that Primula blooms in is species dependent and ranges from late in winter through to summer.
+The time of year that Primula blooms in is species dependent.
+The blooming time ranges from late in winter through to summer.

 Primula by Hello-Julie.

 As they love moist soil, Primula make great little plants to grow in boggy areas, as well as in borders or in rock gardens.

 Some common names for Primula genus members include Primrose, Cowslip, English Primrose, Fairy primrose, and Polyanthus.

 Primula vulgaris (Pink and white forms of the Common Primrose / English Primrose), photograph by Maja Dumat; CC.